 This type of peer pressure can be spoken or unspoken.
 Direct peer pressure is normally behavior-centric.
-Examples of these kinds of behavior would be when a teenager hands another teen an alcoholic drink, or makes a sexual advance, or looks at another student’s paper during a test.
+Peer pressure examples of these kinds of behavior would be when a teenager hands another an alcoholic drink, or makes a sexual advance, or looks at another student’s paper during a test.
 The other teen is put in a position of having to make an on-the-spot decision.

 4. Indirect Peer Pressure

 Similar to unspoken peer pressure ,indirect peer pressure is subtle but can still exert a strong influence on an impressionable young person.
 When a teen overhears a friend gossiping about another person and then reacts to the gossip, that is indirect peer pressure.
 Or if a middle schooler learns that the popular kids’ parties include alcohol or drugs, that indirect pressure may prompt them to experiment as a way to gain acceptance.

 Asking a young teenager to engage in behavior that is against their moral code or family values is a type of negative peer pressure.
 Teens see the actions of other teens with stronger personalities and are put in a position of following the leader or walking away.
 It’s not uncommon for teens with strong morals to find themselves engaging in behavior that goes against their beliefs, simply because they want acceptance.
 Young people often lack the skills to come up with an excuse or reason to say no to negative peer pressure.

 6. Positive Peer Pressure